Slim 4 - Tutorial

 }

-The complete composer.json file should look like this:
+Here’s how your complete composer.json file should look now:

 {